Ontology Object Properties are Data Model Associative Entities – not Relationships

 Furthermore, and Entity-Relationship Model has no context between relationships.
 In other words, we lose the semantic that all four “Wrong” relationships have a single common definition and origin.

 The “Correct” Semantic Data Model replaces the cobweb with a single association in the center.
 Some FIB-DM users say that this semantic model pattern looks like a Star Schema, the factless fact table.
-This is typical or ontology-derived data models.
+This pattern is typical of ontology-derived data models.

-Note that both models permit data anomalies – they are not in the fourth normal form (4NF).
-E.g., the Legal Entity Identifier may have a Registrar and a Registration Authority.
-The Semantics for Data Architects webinar video and handout explains how the Logical Data Modeler can resolve the pattern.
+Note that both models permit data anomalies—they are not in the fourth normal form (4NF).
+For example, the Legal Entity Identifier may have a Registrar and a Registration Authority.
+The Semantics for Data Architects webinar video and handout explain how the Logical Data Modeler can resolve the pattern.

 Transforming the Closure Axiom

-The aforementioned “registers” FIBO graph didn’t constrain “who register what,” and neither does the ontology-derived Semantic Data Model.
+The aforementioned “registers” FIBO graph didn’t constrain “who registers what,” and neither does the ontology-derived Semantic Data Model.

 FIBO applies In ONLY graph

-The ONLY cardinality restriction, owl:allValuesFrom, is a closure axiom stating: A Legal System applies only in a Jurisdiction – nowhere else.
+The ONLY cardinality restriction, owl:allValuesFrom, is a closure axiom stating that a Legal System applies only in a Jurisdiction—nowhere else.
 Here, the EDM Council ontologists “close the world.”

 Correct FIB-DM - applies In ONLY